 Treatment of the underlying condition: the mainstay of management

 - Consider discontinuing; or reducing the dose of causative medications, e.g., anticholinergics.

 - See “Etiology” for a detailed list of conditions.

-- Ongoing care: Clinical manifestations, functional limitations, and associated risks of delirium can persist, requiring admission and supportive care.
+- Supportive care: Clinical manifestations, functional limitations, and associated risks of delirium can persist, requiring admission and supportive care.

 - Behavioral emergencies: See “Treatment of agitation in delirium.”